(For students entering Fall 2017)

 If a Key Award winner is eligible for the Founder Scholarship at the time of admission to Elmira College, that scholarship supersedes the Elmira College Key Award.

 The Langdon Award is awarded to first-time, full-time students and is based on academic and co-curricular accomplishments, character, and leadership.
-Students who are awarded the Langdon Awarded are not recipients of the Elmira College Key Award.
+Students who are awarded the Langdon Award are not recipients of the Elmira College Key Award.

-The 1855 Award is awarded to first-time, full-time students who exemplify outstanding leadership through involvement in clubs, organizations, athletics, performing arts, and more.
+The 1855 Award is awarded to first-time, full-time students who exemplify outstanding leadership through involvement in clubs, organizations, performing arts, and more.
 While academic criteria are used in the awarding of the 1855 Award, precedence is given to a student’s co-curricular resume.

 The most prestigious scholarship awarded to a transfer student, the Transfer Honor Scholarship looks at cumulative grade point average of all colleges attended as well as co-curricular involvement throughout college.